 - Gravity on Mars is 38% that of Earth’s.
 This is considered enough for the human body to adapt.

 - Be in a top health condition.
-No one will let you board a space shuttle if your physical or mental condition aren’t stable enough.
+No one will let you board a space shuttle if your physical or mental condition isn’t stable enough.

 Unlike the planets and moons in the Solar System, we still cannot observe well the conditions on exoplanets.
 So, for now, to be able to mark a planet as habitable, it needs to meet the following mandatory conditions.

 - Have water.
-We can overcome the previous problem easily, if the planes has a big ocean.
+We can overcome the previous problem easily if the planes have a big ocean.
 This way, even if it doesn’t rotate, oceanic currents can distribute the temperature and create stability.
 Besides, we do need water to survive.

 Additional preferable conditions: